isabella232/laravel-share-dialog-docs/docs/listeners.md

     ];
 ```

-Additionally, you can modify the email template by publishing the sharedo mail resources.
-After running this command, the mail notification template will be located in the
+You can also modify the email template by publishing the sharedo mail resources.
+After running this command, the mail notification template will be located in the `resources/vendor/sharedo/mail` directory:

-`resources/vendor/sharedo/mail` directory:

 ```jsx
 php artisan vendor:publish  --tag="mail"
 ```

 You can attach your own listeners to the event.
-For example, if you want to attach a `SendSlackNotification` listener to the event, you can add the following code:
+For example, if you want to attach a **SendSlackNotification** listener to the **UserAbilityChanged** event, you can do as follows:

 ```jsx
 use Geekyants\Sharedo\Events\UserAbilityChanged;